Overview of Clinical Labs Reconstruct

 Clinical Labs is a new, smaller company with two different products at the time of this posting.
 They are not heavy retail, although we could argue that they should be.
 They build their brand by making products backed by science and avoiding proprietary blends.
 Kudos to them.

 Reconstruct from Clinical Labs is a great all around intra/post workout drink.
 Choose between 40 or 20 servings, you get great dosages and ratios of BCAAs, Glutamine, Taurine and other hydration ingredients.
 The price tag for this can be a tad rich for some, but the ends justify the means (meaning it’s worth the price).
+For a list of our top recommended amino acid supplements, go here.

 Testing Results and Ratings